tpwres/teczki-polskiego-wrestlingu/content/w/skull-evil.md

 country = ["CZ"]
 +++

-Skull Evil is a czech wrestler best known for his time in [Maniac Zone Wrestling](@/o/mzw.md) between 2016 and 2018.
+Skull Evil is a Czech wrestler best known for his time in [Maniac Zone Wrestling](@/o/mzw.md) between 2016 and 2018.

 ## Basic info